gtog/gtog.github.com/_posts/2013-05-24-vol-regimes-part-2.md

 14 CSGADLSE      NA   Commodities Value
 {% endhighlight %}

 ...we'll favor VIX vol relative value, FX momentum, and perhaps long only vol strategies.
-Note that "NM"
-is sort of a midling state where many strategies do reasonably well, with a few standouts.
-Note the
-shift in some carry strategies on this transition.
-This is a situation when vols rise, led by the front end
-of the term structure.
+Note that "NM" is sort of a midling state where many strategies do reasonably well, with a few standouts.
+Note the shift in some carry strategies on this transition.
+This is a situation when vols rise, led by the front end of the term structure.
 This pushes levels and term structure back into higher levels.
-Thus the "NM" designation.
-When this happens, carry strategies usually get hurt and the results seem to bear this out.
-Given the current "SL"
-prescriptions, one would probably want to hedge the possibility of entering the "NM" regime.
+Thus the "NM" designation.When this happens, carry strategies usually get hurt and the results seem to bear this out.
+Given the current "SL" prescriptions, one would probably want to hedge the possibility of entering the "NM" regime.

 ### Conclusion

-Whether or not you think volatility term structure and level are good conditioning information for strategy
-selection, the framework should nonetheless prove valuable.
-You could add aditional conditioning factors to the
-model and derive a different set of prescriptions.
-For some strategies, particularly vol based strategies,
-this model improves performance quite nicely.
-We might imrprove our stratgey selections by adding other asset class
-volatilities, or perhaps creating a composite volatility measure made up of may asset class vols and term
+Whether or not you think volatility term structure and level are good conditioning information for strategy selection, the framework should nonetheless prove valuable.
+You could add aditional conditioning factors to the model and derive a different set of prescriptions.
+For some strategies, particularly vol based strategies, this model improves performance quite nicely.
+We might imrprove our stratgey selections by adding other asset class volatilities, or perhaps creating a composite volatility measure made up of may asset class vols and term structures.
-structures.

 #### Next up: Part 3: Estimating a regime switching model.